Skip to main content

 Gabriela has over 10 years of experience in clinical healthcare and academic research.
 She worked in public and private healthcare institutions in Brazil and Chile.
 She has been involved in research projects in Latin America that analyze social determinants of health, non-communicable diseases, health systems performance and innovations in health systems.

-Dorit Stein is a global health policy and systems researcher studying health system performance in low- and middle-income countries.
-In her work, she applies methods from decision science, economics, and epidemiology to inform global health policy, priority setting, and resource allocation.
-Dorit holds an MS in Global Health and Population from HSPH and a BS in Human Biology and Society and Public Policy from UCLA.
+Dorit Talia Stein is a global health policy and systems researcher studying health systems performance in low- and middle-income countries.
+In her work, she applies methods from decision science, economics, and epidemiology to inform global health policy and priority setting.
+Dorit holds a PhD in Health Systems from Harvard University, an SM in Global Health and Population from the Harvard T.H.
+Chan School of Public Health, and a BS in Human Biology and Society and Public Policy from UCLA.

 Dr. Karima Ladhani is a health systems innovator committed to advancing systemic change from strategic policy to community-centered interventions for maternal and newborn care in low-resource settings.
 As the Founder of Barakat Bundle, she develops life-saving, sustainable solutions for mothers and infants in South Asia.
 Dr. Ladhani leads a global consulting practice partnering with universities and social enterprises in health innovation and international development.
 She is an Entrepreneur in Residence at Georgetown University and formerly led Program Management and Research at the Harvard Ministerial Leadership Program.
 Dr. Ladhani holds a PhD and MPH from Harvard and degrees in math and business administration from Canada, with honors from LinkedIn, WeWork, Aspen Ideas Festival, and Johnson & Johnson for healthcare impact.